 2020 drastically changed the way designers work, with more people than ever working remotely for safety reasons.
 If you’re a web designer (or an aspiring web designer), many of these remote-working skills will continue to be in-demand for the foreseeable future.

 But beyond the skills that enable designers to work from home, there are plenty of other skills needed to become a successful web designer in 2021.
-Whether you’re looking for your next web design job or want to start a career in web design, below you’ll find a checklist of skills you need in order to be successful.
+Whether you’re looking for some great web design jobs or simply want to start building your career as a web designer, below you’ll find a checklist of skills you need in order to be successful.

 - 1. UI & visual design